 If you’re struggling to control your glucose levels, read on to find out if this high-fat diet is the answer to your dietary woes.

 Grab our FREE Paleo & Diabetes Guide

-, or keto for short, is a dietary program that increases dietary fat intake and strictly limits carbohydrates.
+The ketogenic diet, or keto for short, is a dietary program that increases dietary fat intake and strictly limits carbohydrates.
 The body normally burns glucose from carbs as its primary fuel, but when you’re following a keto plan, the aim is to switch your body to an alternative fuel source: ketones.

 Ketosis is the process where your body stops relying on glucose and instead makes ketones from fat stores within your body.
 This is why it can lead to rapid weight loss for some.
 However, keto isn’t for everyone, and it doesn’t always produce amazing body transformations.
 In fact, sometimes it can lead to weight gain or worsened health.
 Why?

 Genetics and other health factors can determine whether a state of ketosis is helpful or harmful.
 Fortunately, keto is typically good for diabetics due to the diet’s impact on glucose and insulin functioning.

 How Keto Affects Glucose and Insulin